 Couple of years back, I saw a chef talk about and prepare this fiery curry on a food show.
 All I remember is that he used simple day-to-day spices,grated in lots of garlic & doused the masala in yogurt to tame down the heat from all those dry chilies.
 Only after making it, did I realize what he meant when he said this curry is not for the faint hearted.

-Now, it is something which I would not make every now & then.Maybe once or twice a year - the flavors are excellent but hot!
-We drank so much water during dinner time but oh what a satisfying taste!
+The dish can be made a hot as or not as you want.
+I use a mixture of kashmiri chili powder for less heat but the intense color.
+You could go ahead and use super hit red chilli powder if you want it fiery!.Now, it is something which I would not make every now & then.Maybe once or twice a year - the flavors are excellent but hot!
+We drank so much water during dinner time but what a nirvana!

-- 3 tbsp mustard oil
+- 3 tablespoon mustard oil

 - 4 cloves